Unrequested tone policing on abortion rhetoric

 This naked imperialism is entirely consistent with a rejection of the original Soviet ideal of national socialism and a return to the purer Marxist notion of world revolution, aka domino theory, which claims that communism will only work when it takes over the world bit by bit.
 Essentially, a system that hasn’t worked anywhere will somehow work everywhere.
 Einstein would roll over in his grave if he heard this.

 Meanwhile, these fucking tankies blame “capitalism” for literally everything.
 If it rains, that’s “capitalism” for you.
 If it shines, also “capitalism”!
-Thing is, economics is called the dismal science for a reason; it describes a world of scarcity and tough decisions.
-None of this is specific to capitalism; it’s just harsh reality.
+Thing is, economics is called the dismal science for a reason: it describes a world of scarcity and tough decisions.
+None of this is specific to capitalism, it’s just harsh reality.

 To these latter-day communists, the Bad News of economics is always ascribed to “capitalism”, not the cruelty inherent in having only finite resources.
 “Capitalism”, in other words, has become a generic slur for the undesirable economic facts that dare stand in the way of the inevitable Marxist utopia, and subsequently an excuse to burn it all down so that paradise may come sooner.